 Provide clear time limits.
 If the candidate isn’t given a time limit, you are going to get a wide range of responses, with the quality distribution based largely on how much time people have.
 You’ll be filtering for unemployed people and people that are already sold on the job.

 I have seen a technical solution for this, but I don’t like it: the candidate is issued an API key that was valid for only two hours.
 This keeps the time commitment, but puts the interviewee in stressful, race-like environment, which (ironically) is something the exercise tries to avoid.
-(Engineers are almost never asked to code like we play speed chess.)
-It’s just one data point, but when I took this test, the time limit threw me off, and the homework was representative my work.
+If you want to use this approach, make sure you want to filter for engineers that can code to the clock.
+I’m not slow, but I’ve never been timed in this was, so when I first did this, the time-pressure limit threw me off, and the homework was not representative of my work.
 I’d prefer a much smaller task that can’t get out of hand.
+Therefore…

 Provide a small scope.
 Several times I’ve seen homework that requires a full Rails app with several pages, a data import or API call.
 What you think is 2 hours can easily be 6.
 It is easy to write, but this can easily require a dozen different small projects.
-I completed one of these homework assignments, and looking back I created 20 distinct Git commits.
-Here’s a summary:
+I completed one of these homework assignments, and looking back I created 20 distinct Git commits:

 Provide clear evaluation criteria.
 State exactly how you are going to evaluate the homework as part of instructions.
 Include clear statements about how much refactoring, test coverage, etc is expected.
-Without this, you’ll be judging candidates (at least partially) on how much their background and values match yours.
-This is another factor that can inhibit diversity.
-I was part of the grading of these assignments, and I can say that the grading was inconsistent; it just introduced randomness into the hiring process.
+There are two problems here.
+The first is that without a fixed rubric, the grades will vary randomly depending on which evaluator.
+Second, by evaluating “good” and “bad” based on your own company’s culture, you’ll be judging candidates (at least partially) on how much their background and values match yours.
+This is yet another factor that can inhibit diversity.
 Don’t use the words “production quality” without more definition of what that means.
-I worked at a very fast-growing start-up, and “production quality” evolved monthly based on our traffic.
-It was prototyped code at the beginning and highly fault-tolerant two years later.
-Don’t punish a candidate for not knowing your culture, unless that’s part of the job.
+At a fast-growing start-up, “production quality” evolves monthly.
+“Prototype” code is fine in the beginning, but two years later it must be highly fault-tolerant.
+Both are “production”.
+Don’t punish a candidate for not knowing your culture.

 boolean false.
 Consistently creating this communication will be hard, but it will keep you honest and help you improve your evaluations.